Berserk-Games/Tabletop-Simulator-Console-Commands/Commands.md

 USAGE: `wait <delay>`

-Waits for <delay> seconds before executing the next command in a script.
+Waits for &lt;delay&gt; seconds before executing the next command in a script.

 ## `zoom_always`